 flatpak install flathub com.tutanota.Tutanota

 So here I wrap up the list for now.
-When I was writing this article, I found a lot of good email clients for Linux that I never knew existed.
+When I was writing this article, I found many good email clients for Linux that I never knew existed.
 I will use those email clients before I add them to the list.
 Also, if you have any specific email client to suggest, please let me know in the comment section below.
 Or join our Discord server and be a member of our open source community.